-Vegetated parks, public spaces, and even shaded streets clean air and water, keep places cooler, contribute to community resilience, support biodiversity, and provide other environmental services associated with green infrastructure.
-In addition, public spaces encourage greater environmental stewardship, education and responsible interaction with nature.
+Public spaces must support the social and environmental well-being of the greater community.
+They inherently promote health and habitat by helping clean and filter the air and water, keep places cooler, and contribute to community resilience by acting as green infrastructure.
+In addition, public spaces encourage greater environmental stewardship, education and responsible interaction with natural habitat.